-- a) Orthopedic shoes, therapeutic shoes, foot orthotics, or other devices to support the feet, unless the orthopedic shoe is an integral part of a covered leg brace. - b) Trusses, corsets, and other support items. - c) Any item listed in section 3.7, Medical Benefit Exclusions.
+- a) Orthopedic shoes, therapeutic shoes, foot orthotics, or other devices to support the feet, unless the orthopedic shoe is an integral part of a covered leg brace. - b) Trusses, corsets, and other support items. - c) Repair and replacement due to loss, misuse, abuse or theft. - d) Any item listed in section 3.7, Medical Benefit Exclusions.

-3.5.24 Ambulance Services
+3.5.23 Ambulance Services